Premiership of Justin Trudeau: Cabinet

 Trudeau has promised to decentralize power from the Prime Minister's Office and give Cabinet a larger role in governing, stating "government by cabinet is back".

-Trudeau reshuffled his cabinet in 2018 and 2021.
+Trudeau reshuffled his cabinet in 2018, 2021, 2023, and 2024.

 Popular support

 Justin Trudeau won the 2015 Canadian federal election with 6,943,276 votes, representing 39.47% of votes cast.
-In the following election in 2019, Justin Trudeau's Liberals won the most seats, but they ended up winning fewer votes than Andrew Scheer's Conservative Party.
+In the following election in 2019, Justin Trudeau's Liberals won the most seats, but with fewer votes than Andrew Scheer's Conservative Party.
 The Liberals received 6,018,728 votes (33.12%) compared to the Conservatives' 6,239,227 (34.34%).
-In the following election in 2021, Justin Trudeau's Liberals won the most seats, but again they ended up winning fewer votes than Erin O'Toole's Conservative Party.
+In the following election in 2021, Justin Trudeau's Liberals won the most seats, but again with fewer votes than Erin O'Toole's Conservative Party.
 The Liberals received 5,556,629 votes (32.62%) compared to the Conservatives' 5,747,410 (33.74%).

 Opinion polling between the 2015 and 2019 federal elections

-From his election until the end of 2017, Justin Trudeau's Liberals led in public opinion polls.
+From the 2015 election until the end of 2017, Justin Trudeau's Liberals led in public opinion polls.
 In 2018, the Conservatives and Liberals exchanged leads in opinion polls.
 In the beginning of 2019, The Conservatives took the lead following the SNC-Lavalin affair, but polls returned to a tie during the summer and until the election in October 2019.

 Opinion polling between the 2019 and 2021 federal elections

-Following the election, polls tied the Liberals and the Conservatives until the onset of the COVID-19 pandemic in March 2020, after which Trudeau's Liberals took a large lead.
+Following the 2019 election, polls tied the Liberals and the Conservatives until the onset of the COVID-19 pandemic in March 2020, after which Trudeau's Liberals took a large lead.
+However, after the 2021 snap election was called, the Liberals large lead evaporated and the party went back to being neck and neck with the Conservatives for the rest of the election cycle.